glowkeeper/glowkeeper.github.io/src/content/writing/books/on-slender-strings/appendix/three_main_mainstream_interventions.md

 ## What Has Changed by 2026

-Surgery, chemotherapy, radiotherapy and observation all remain part of treatment.
-However, it is no longer accurate to describe them as the only meaningful options.
+Surgery, chemotherapy, radiotherapy and observation all remain important.
+But it is no longer accurate to describe them as the only meaningful options.

 Diagnosis now makes much greater use of a tumour’s molecular features.
 Many paediatric low-grade gliomas are driven by changes in the MAPK signalling pathway, frequently involving **BRAF**.
 That knowledge has led to targeted medicines designed to interrupt the particular signals helping a tumour grow.